a Step by Step Guide to Growing Fine Natural Hair

 * Get rid of your flat iron and your curling iron.
 Direct heat placement to fine hair can be detrimental as it’s highly susceptible to breakage naturally.
 If you must, limit heat styling to no more than twice a year.
 But again, preferably not at all because.

-UPDATE: I use a new ceramic straightener once per year.
+UPDATE: I use a new ceramic straightening brush once per year.
 Once you get to a desired length, you can heat style infrequently.

 * Always use a heat protectant product when straightening hair with heat.
-Grapeseed oil is NOT a heat protectant.
+Grapeseed oil is NOT a heat protectant, no matter what you read.
+Don’t DIY this.

 * When blow drying, stretch your hair with your hands and protect the ends.

-* Prevent breakage by oiling your hair every other night or so with a lightweight and easily absorbed oil like Argan oil.
-This will greatly reduce tangling and SSKs (single strand knots).
+* Prevent breakage by oiling your hair every 2-3 nights or so with a lightweight and easily absorbed oil like Argan oil.
+This will greatly reduce tangling and SSKs (single-strand knots).

-* Seal the ends of your hair with a heavier oil like Jamaican Black Castor oil or Thirsty Roots apricot castor oil that will keep them fused together.
+* Seal the ends of your hair with a heavier oil like Jamaican Black Castor oil or Thirsty Roots apricot castor oil that will temporarily keep your ends together.
 This will reduce the instances of split ends.
+This technique should be used when your hair is in twists or braids.

 * Take care when styling your hair (see next section).